UKHO/coffee-and-code/README.rst

 This aim aligns the UK Hydrographic Office's Coffee and Code event with all UK Government Coffee and Coding events `HERE <https://ukgovdatascience.github.io/rap-website/resource-coffee-and-coding.html>`_

-The UK Hydrographic Office run a weekly Coffee and Code event 9-10am in the Atrium.
+The UK Hydrographic Office run a weekly Coffee and Code event every Wednesday between 9-10am in the Atrium.
 We provide code surgery, discovery/workshop sessions as an opportunity for people to pose and share any coding related queries/ruminations/ideas to the gathered coding community.

 See the Awesome list below for resources, data links, project ideas, and code examples.